 Francesco Parrino is an Italian classically trained pianist and composer who creates musical arrangements by ear.
 He began playing the piano at the age of 4 and eventually graduated summa cum laude with a Bachelor of Music in Classical Piano at the prestigious Arrigo Boito Music Conservatory in Italy.
 In June 2011, he opened his official YouTube channel, and in December 2018, he launched an additional Extras Channel.
+His YouTube community counts over 850,000 subscribers and more than 200 million views across two channels.

 On his Youtube channels, he uploads a variety of piano adaptations from radio and movie soundtracks.
 He enjoys listening to all types of music and creating new arrangements in his own style.
 Francesco crafts his own scores, ensuring they faithfully represent the music showcased in his YouTube videos, and they are available exclusively on Musicnotes.com.

 In September 2017, he released his first album “Piano Covers” on all major online platforms and has been expanding his catalogue ever since.
 In 2023, he released a piano solo studio recording of Rachmaninoff’s Piano Concerto No. 2.
-He also released his 14th covers album, featuring his most recent work, such as New York New York, Photograph, My Heart Will Go On, among others.

-In February 2020, Francesco was invited to join the official roster of Steinway & Sons artists and was featured in the “Steinway Spirio” catalog with over 150 tracks.
+In February 2020, Francesco was invited to join the official roster of Steinway & Sons artists and was featured in the “Steinway Spirio” catalog with over 200 tracks.

-Francesco is also a sought-after guest artist, participating in several piano festivals in 2023 and becoming a Guest Artist for Explora Journeys.
+Francesco is also a sought-after guest artist, becoming a Guest Artist for Explora Journeys in 2023.

 Frequently Asked Questions